operator-framework/java-operator-sdk/CONTRIBUTING.md

 The SDK modules and samples are formatted to follow the Java Google code style.
-On every `compile` the code gets formatted automatically, however to have less hassle you can import one of the following code style schemes based on the IDE you use:
+On every `compile` the code gets formatted automatically, however, to make things simpler (i.e. avoid getting a PR rejected simply because of code style issues), you can import one of the following code style schemes based on the IDE you use:

 - for *Intellij IDEA* import [contributing/intellij-google-style.xml](contributing/intellij-google-style.xml)
 - for *Eclipse* import [contributing/eclipse-google-style.xml](contributing/eclipse-google-style.xml)